-Service Automation is a trip planning tool designed to increase efficiency by auto-populating trip services at the creation stage of a trip while providing the operations team with a checklist to track and confirm services.
+Service Automation is a trip planning tool designed to increase efficiency by auto-populating trip services at the creation of a trip while providing the operations team with a checklist to track and confirm services.
 This feature applies when a trip is created throughout the various areas within the main application and when created through the client portal.
 This article explains:

 In order to utilize this feature first setup your Service Templates.
 Service Automation: Template Creation article provides a step-by-step guide on how to do this.